YashTotale/react-hash-scroll/README.md

 ### HashScroll

+In this example, the div with text "Element #1" will be scrolled to when the url hash is "#hash1".
+The div with text "Element #2" will only be scrolled to when both the hash and the pathname are "#hash2" and "/docs", respectively.

 ```javascript
 import React from "react";
 import { BrowserRouter } from "react-router-dom"; //Can use HashRouter or MemoryRouter as well